Know how cancer and its treatment impacts your reproductive system.

 Women of childbearing age diagnosed with cancer today have a greater chance of long-term survival than ever before.

 The quality of survivorship after diagnosis and completion of treatment is important, and cancer treatments including chemotherapy, radiation, and surgery can negatively impact this level of quality by compromising reproductive and endocrine health.

 In addition to hundreds of thousands of adult survivors in the reproductive age group, there are more than 270,000 survivors of pediatric cancer and more than 1 million survivors of young adult cancer in the United States today.
 However, the same life-saving treatments that increase the cancer survival rate can also cause temporary or permanent infertility in cancer survivors.

 Cancer treatments can affect fertility in women in a number of ways.

-Surgery or radiation therapy to the brain may affect the pituitary gland, which releases hormones that stimulate egg maturation and ovulation but doesn’t directly damage the eggs in the ovaries.
-There are medications that replace these hormones that may help you become pregnant.
+- Surgery or radiation therapy to the brain may affect the pituitary gland, which releases hormones that stimulate egg maturation and ovulation but doesn’t directly damage the eggs in the ovaries.
+There are medications that replace these hormones and may help you become pregnant.